NDLANO/taxonomy-api/README.md

 such as name and content URI.
 Translations of names can also be stored.

 In addition to the entities, the taxonomy stores the connections you make between entities.
-Each connection also has metadata attached to it, such as which entities are connected, and whether or not this connection is the primary connection (see "Multiple parent connections" below).
+Each connection also has metadata attached to it, such as which entities are connected, and whether this connection is the primary connection (see "Multiple parent connections" below).
 Subjects can be connected to topics, topics to subtopics, topics to resources, resources to resource types, and resource types to parent resources types.
 The connections can also be labelled with rank.
 This makes it easy to tell which order all the resources (or topics) is meant to be presented.